Hiring Household Help

 If you pay cash wages totaling $500 or more in a calendar quarter, you must:

-- pay New York State unemployment insurance taxes,
+- pay New York State unemployment insurance contributions,

 - report employee wage information, and